g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 ### Cycle Counter

+As a final step in this lesson, let's add a cycle count to the "Hello Log."
+Just something that emits a new number each cycle so that the messages are different.
-This final goal of adding a cycle count to the "Hello Log" starts with changing the `message :: SF Unit String` function.
+This will take the form of replacing the `message :: SF Unit String` function.
 We'll do this in two steps;

 1. create a signal function `: SF Unit Int` that performs the "counting"